laoyigrace/subject/doc/source/glanceapi.rst

 CURRENT to SUPPORTED.
 In the Newton release, the version 1 API is officially declared DEPRECATED.

-During the deprecation period, the Images v1 API is closed to further development.
+During the deprecation period, the Subjects v1 API is closed to further development.
 The Glance code implementing the v1 API accepts only serious bugfixes.

-Since Folsom, it has been possible to deploy OpenStack without exposing the Images v1 API to end users.
+Since Folsom, it has been possible to deploy OpenStack without exposing the Subjects v1 API to end users.
 The Compute v2 API contains subject-related API calls allowing users to list subjects, list subjects details, show subject details for a specific subject, delete subjects, and manipulate subject metadata.
 Nova acts as a proxy to Glance for these subject-related calls.
-It's important to note that the subject-related calls in the Compute v2 API are a proper subset of the calls available in the Images APIs.
+It's important to note that the subject-related calls in the Compute v2 API are a proper subset of the calls available in the Subjects APIs.

-In the Newton release, Nova (and other OpenStack services that consume subjects) have been modified to use the Images v2 API by default.
+In the Newton release, Nova (and other OpenStack services that consume subjects) have been modified to use the Subjects v2 API by default.

 **Reference**

 * `OpenStack Standard Deprecation Requirements <https://governance.openstack.org/reference/tags/assert_follows-standard-deprecation.html#requirements>`_

-Images v2 API
+Subjects v2 API
 *************

-The v2 API is the CURRENT OpenStack Images API.
+The v2 API is the CURRENT OpenStack Subjects API.
 It provides a more friendly interface to consumers than did the v1 API, as it was specifically designed to expose subjects-related functionality as a public-facing endpoint.
 It's the version that's currently open to development.

-A common strategy is to deploy multiple Glance nodes: internal-facing nodes providing the Images APIs for internal consumers like Nova, and external-facing nodes providing the Images v2 API for public use.
+A common strategy is to deploy multiple Glance nodes: internal-facing nodes providing the Subjects APIs for internal consumers like Nova, and external-facing nodes providing the Subjects v2 API for public use.

 The Future
 **********